Farkhad Akhmedov: Early life and education

-Akhmedov was born in Baku, Azerbaijan Soviet Socialist Republic.
+Akhmedov was born in Baku, ASSR.
 He was raised in Goychay located in the central region of Azerbaijan, where his father worked.
 He graduated from high school there in 1971.

 Akhmedov left Azerbaijan in 1971, at the age of 15, and moved to Moscow.
-In Moscow he entered Vocational Technical School No. 85 (assembling fitter) before being called up for military service, serving from 1975 to 1977 in the Navy as a senior sergeant and platoon commander.
+In Moscow, he entered Vocational Technical School No. 85 (assembling fitter) before being drafted for military service, serving from 1975 to 1977 in the Navy as a senior sergeant and platoon commander.

 At the end of his service, on the recommendations of his naval commanders, he submitted an application for admission to the Moscow State Institute of International Relations (MGIMO) but was turned down, because of his father's conviction.
 In 1978, Akhmedov entered the Moscow Veterinary Academy named after K.I.
 Skryabin, graduating on an extra-mural basis in 1983 with a degree in Technology and Merchandising Process of Fur Products.

 Business career

 From 1986 to 1994, Akhmedov lived in London, initially engaging in the sale of furs in international markets.
-Later he founded and headed the Tansley Trading company specialising in the supply of equipment for the oil and gas industry of the USSR and also traded in oil and oil products.
+Later, he founded and headed the Tansley Trading company specialising in the supply of equipment for the oil and gas industry of the USSR and also traded in oil and oil products.